 - Problem sets (10%): There will be eight problem sets over the semester.
 Each of them will be assigned one week before the due date.
 Problem sets are due in class.
-If you cannot make it to class, you need to contact me and leave your problem set before class in my mailbox in the Economics department (318 High Street, 1st floor).
+If you cannot make it to class, you need to contact me and leave your problem set before class in my mailbox in PAC 111.
 Late problem sets will not be accepted, and no extensions will be granted.
 You are encouraged to work together on the problem sets.
-However, I require an individual write-up by each student. - Midterm 1 (25%): tentatively scheduled for Thursday, October 5. - Midterm 2 (25%): tentatively scheduled for Thursday, November 9. - Final exam (35%): Thursday, December 14, 2-4pm. - Class participation (5%): I highly value class participation and encourage you to raise questions and to comment on level, pace and the content of the course during the semester.
+However, I require an individual write-up by each student. - Midterm 1 (25%): tentatively scheduled for Thursday, October 3. - Midterm 2 (25%): tentatively scheduled for Thursday, November 7. - Final exam (35%): Thursday, December 12, 2-4pm. - Class participation (5%): I highly value class participation and encourage you to raise questions and to comment on level, pace and the content of the course during the semester.
 In addition, I will frequently open up topics for discussion.
 General guidelines for your class participation grade: frequent absences (or tardiness): C, demonstration of good understanding of material through occasional participation in class discussion: B, frequent participation in class discussion and raising insightful questions: A.